hindu-comm/mail_stream_advaita-l/2015/03/Why_cant_it_be_done_/126__shrImallalitAlAlitaH.md

 >

-​What type of brAhmaNa-s you mean?
+What type of brAhmaNa-s you mean?
 Just born as brAhmaNa-s and not studying veda-s, etc.?
 That's not type of brAhmaNa-s which is base of sanAtana-dharma.